AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 The `add` command available in the previous versions is deprecated and cannot be used anymore.
 Use this command instead to add a new student.
 DO NOT USE IT IN ANY SITUATION!
-However, if you really insist to use `add` command.
+However, if you really insist on using `add` command.
 The `add` command will still add a student by default.

 </div>